eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 // And again update the model: profileModel.city = "New York"
-// This time the console outpus is the following:
+// This time the console outputs is the following:
 // ContainerViewControllers:  didUpdate(city:)  value:  New York

 // We again attach ProfileViewController